Dee805one/osticket-prereqs/README.md

 <img src="https://i.imgur.com/NQp2CyX.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Before continuing to install osTicket, a file needs to be renamed as well as have its permissions changed.
-From C:\inetpub\wwwroot\osTicket\include, rename ost-sampleconfig.php to ost-config.php.
-The newly named ost-config.php will have its permissions changed.
-Open its Properties and change the following permissions: Disable inheritence -> Remove All and New Permissions -> Everyone -> All.
+Before proceeding with the osTicket installation, a configuration file must be renamed and its permissions updated.
+Navigate to C:\inetpub\wwwroot\osTicket\include and rename the file ost-sampleconfig.php to ost-config.php.

+Once renamed, right-click on ost-config.php and select Properties.
+Under the Security tab, make the following changes:

+1. Click Disable inheritance and choose Remove all inherited permissions from this object.
+2. Click Add, enter Everyone as the user/group, and assign Full control permissions.
+These changes ensure that osTicket has the appropriate access needed during installation.
 </p>
 <br />